ettoreciarcia/personal-website-hugo/content/posts/18-homelabbers-assemble.md

 The architecture we aim to achieve looks like this

 ![architecture](../img/18/architecture.png)

+This configuration may change in the future.
+I would like to deprecate the creation of nodes done via Terraform for Kubernetes clusters in favor of Cluster API.
+However, at the moment, I have not been able to set up a fully functional cluster using the two Cluster API providers for Proxmox that I have found

 ### 5.2 Remote state on S3 and locking with DynamoDB